Detectability, Duality, and Surplus Extraction: Introduction

 In this paper we provide two alternative proofs of the main theorem of McAfee and Reny (1992).
 Each provides insight into connections between the finite and infinite types models, including the extent to which the finite model approximates the infinite one, as well as suggesting novel techniques and results.
+Both arguments use techniques based on convex analysis and separating hyperplane theorems, as in standard approaches to full extraction with finite types.
 The first is a natural analogue of the argument of Cr{\' e}mer and McLean, using geometric features of the set of agents' beliefs to explicitly construct a menu of contracts extracting the desired surplus.
 This argument requires a finite set of states over which agents are uncertain.
 By highlighting the connection to the geometry of the set of beliefs, this argument also leads to a counterexample showing that full extraction is not possible without further significant conditions on agents' beliefs or surplus, even if the designer offers an infinite menu of contracts.
-This argument also leads to novel results on the geometry of finite-dimensional convex sets.

 The second argument is based on duality, using the characterization of extraction as the existence of a solution to a particular family of inequalities.
 This argument, while not constructive, applies for an infinite state space, and thus yields the general result of McAfee and Reny (1992).
-By providing a connection to duality, this argument suggests a method for studying surplus extraction in other models in which agents or the designer might have objectives other than risk-neutral value maximization.
+Both arguments suggest methods for studying surplus extraction in other models in which agents or the designer might have objectives other than risk-neutral value maximization.